Codecademy/docs/content/java/concepts/math-methods/terms/log1p/log1p.md

 ---
-Title: '.log1p()'
+Title: ".log1p()"
-Description: 'Returns the natural logarithm (base e) of the sum of a double value as a parameter and 1.'
+Description: "Returns the natural logarithm (base e) of the sum of a double value as a parameter and 1."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Arithmetic'
+  - "Arithmetic"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.log1p()`** method returns the natural logarithm of a number plus 1.